d-khan/java/Java basics/lab_sorting.md

 Sort an array

 ## Pre-requisite
-Review of the week 1 Java contents
+Review Java contents covered in week 1

 ## Tasks
 Define a method named sortArray that takes an array of integers and the number of elements in the array as parameters.